ZilchEngine/ZilchEngineWebsite/docs/zilch_editor_documentation/zilchmanual/audio/soundnode/soudnode_overview.md

 WARNING: SoundNodes can be connected in many complicated ways, but users must be careful not to create a loop.
 If loops are created, the user will receive an error, and the SoundNodes will be automatically disconnected.

 In most cases, nodes can be connected in any order and to any number of other nodes.
-The exception is the [PitchNode ](pitchnode.md).
+The exception is the [PitchNode](pitchnode.md).
 The PitchNode changes the pitch of a sound by essentially stretching or squishing the sound waves, which means that it needs a different amount of data than other nodes.
 This causes a problem when a PitchNode and a node that was not pitch-shifted request data from the same SoundInstance.

 WARNING: When using PitchNodes, if a generating node has multiple output connections the user must make sure all of them are at the same pitch.
 If SoundNodes request data from the generating node at different pitch settings there will be an error and the nodes will be disconnected.